JanHalozan/ConvolutionalNeuralNetwork/README.md

 ###About

 This project is a simple to use general purpose convolutional neural network framework.
 It features several types of layers which can be linked together as they are needed.
-Written in C++ which allows it to run blazingly fast and stay extremely portable (it has no dependencies).
+Written in C++ which allows it to run blazingly fast (not just yet) and stay extremely portable (it has no dependencies).

 ###Usage